 The Annual Rent Increase Guideline

-Each year, the Ontario government publishes a rent increase guideline—the maximum percentage landlords can raise rent without LTB approval.
+Each year, the Ontario government publishes a rent increase guideline, which is the maximum percentage landlords can raise rent without LTB approval.
 For most residential units covered by the Residential Tenancies Act:

-The guideline is based on the Ontario Consumer Price Index and is capped at 2.5% even when inflation is higher.
+The guideline is based on the Ontario Consumer Price Index and is capped at 2.5% by law even when inflation is higher, so the 2.1% figure for 2026 sits below that ceiling.
 This protects tenants while allowing landlords some room for increases.

 When You Can Increase Rent